 Here is how to import a list of Latitude and Longitude positions as a set of waypoints and route into SeaNav.

 Step 1.
-Create a spreadsheet with the Latitudes and Longitudes either in Degrees, Minutes, Seconds or Decimal degrees with a header line including latitude and longitude like so:-
+Create a spreadsheet with the Latitudes and Longitudes either in Degrees, Minutes, Seconds, Degrees Minutes or Decimal degrees with a header line including latitude and longitude and a name field like so:-

-I use google docs to create the spreadsheet and then download it as a csv or excel spreadsheet to my desktop.
+I use google docs to create the spreadsheet and then download it as an excel spreadsheet to my desktop.

 Step 3.
 Convert the kml to a kmz file.
 Simply compress/zip the resulting kml file and rename the extension from .zip to .kmz.